-Corrective Action: Town should exercise due care in reviewing the financial statements drafted by the external auditor as the Town is responsible for the accuracy of the audited financial statements.
-Town will hire staff to review and take time reviewing financial statements.
+Corrective Action: The Town will exercise due care in reviewing the financial statements drafted by the external auditor as the Town is responsible for the accuracy of the audited financial statements.
+The Town will hire staff to review and take time reviewing financial statements.